-Include the following completed documentation with ALL scholarship applications and mail to: Admissions Office, PO Box 399, Claremont WA 6910 OR scan to: Admissions@ccgs.wa.edu.au
+To complete your application you are required to submit the following: (mail to: Admissions Office, PO Box 399, Claremont WA 6910 OR scan to: Admissions@ccgs.wa.edu.au)

 - Scholarship cover sheet;

-- Covering letter addressed to Principal Alan Jones briefly explaining why the applicant is applying for a scholarship at Christ Church;
+- Covering letter from parent or guardian addressed to Principal Alan Jones briefly explaining why the applicant is applying for a scholarship at Christ Church;

 - Copy of the receipt/invoice, generated by AAS, and sent to you via email;

 - Copy of the applicant’s Semester 2, 2016 report (clearly identified with the applicant’s name if scanning);

 - Copy of the applicant’s Year 5 NAPLAN (clearly identified with the applicant’s name if scanning);